andela/rails-api-practice/README.md

 ## Building and exposing an api built in Ruby on Rails

 #### Introduction and topics
 This tutorial will build an API that exposes data pertaining to vendors and suya.
+You heard me...
+I will teach you Rails using suya.

 In this tutorial/walkthrough, we will cover the following topics:
 * Setting up a rails api application